melrief/Yi-Spolsky/README.md

 yi-spolsky
 ==========

-Spolsky colour scheme for the Yi editor.
+Spolsky colour scheme for the Yi Editor based on the [Emacs Spolsky Theme](https://github.com/owainlewis/emacs-color-themes#spolsky).